Root Down is located in the C terminal of the Denver Airport. Vegan options include sweet potato fries, pozole, ramen, hummus, and a tofu bento box.

 As a major reuben enthusiast, I had no choice but to order the reuben.
 (This sandwich is no longer available at the DIA Root Down.)

-The rye bread it typically comes on isn’t vegan, and so they put it on ciabatta instead.
+The rye bread it typically comes on isn’t vegan.
+So they put it on ciabatta instead.
 The vegan reuben has country-fried tofu inside of it with what tasted like a cornmeal coating.

 The tofu was dense and toothsome, in the way that tofu is when it is frozen and then thawed before cooking.
 The thin layer of sauerkraut tasted homemade, as the flavor was very mild.
 Then there was a smear of dressing made from Vegenaise.